dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 the remote ST4 device to be powered by the 5V line.
 The jumper is there to prevent applying the 5V to a device that doesn't use it or that could be damaged by unexpected voltage on that pin.
 For this hand controller design, the +5 jumper must be enabled so that the analog rate control will work.
+The jumper may need to be removed for some augoguiders.

-Historically the connector for this was an six-conductor RJ12 (often incorrectly called RJ11, but that was only 4-conductor), but RJ12's are obsolete from the telecom industry.
+Historically the connector for this was an six-conductor RJ12 (often incorrectly called RJ11, but that was only 4-conductor), but RJ12's are nearly obsolete from the telecom industry.
 I am using the much more modern and robust Amphenol circular connectors on my control box and hand paddle.
 An adapter cable will need to be made for guide cameras with traditional RJ12 output jacks.